 What are the most important elements of HIPAA training?

 Healthcare employees must be able to identify PHI, know how to protect it, what disclosures are permitted, and be aware of the consequences of HIPAA violations.
-Training should explain the requirements of HIPAA but it is also important to make sure those requirements are understood so they will be applied by employees after training.
-You should therefore evaluate understanding at the end of the training sessions.
+Training should explain the requirements of HIPAA, but it is also important to make sure those requirements are understood so they will be applied by employees after training.
+You should therefore evaluate understanding during or at the end of each training session.